 - Gather the clutter that belongs elsewhere and put it in the second bag, then set it aside, too.

 - Get dusting.
-Lightly dampen one cleaning cloth for dusting.
-If there’s a TV in the room, wipe its screen first while the cloth is still clean.
-Next, work the room from left to right, top to bottom, and dust the window casings, furniture, and knickknacks.
-Pick up items as you dust; don’t just dust around them.
-Be sure to get lamps, including their bulbs.
-Use a separate cloth to polish wood furniture as you go.
+Use a damp microfiber cloth to dust.
+If there’s a TV in the room, clean the screen properly.
+Now, work the room from left to right, top to bottom, and dust the window casings, furniture, and decorations.
+Try to pick up items as you dust them and dust beneath them, too.
+Be sure to get lamps, including their bulbs and shades.

-- Vacuum the soft furniture using your vacuum’s upholstery attachment to get up crumbs and other strange things that accumulate under seating cushions.
-Next, vacuum the back, sides and fronts of your sofa and chairs.
+- Vacuum soft furniture using your vacuum’s upholstery attachment to get up crumbs and other strange things that accumulate under seating cushions.
+Next, vacuum the back, sides, and front of your sofa and chairs.

-- Vacuum the base of walls and heavy furniture using the crevice attachment.
+- Vacuum around the base of walls and heavy furniture using the crevice attachment.

 - Vacuum lampshades and throw rugs using the dusting attachment.

 - Now vacuum the floor using the regular vacuum head.
-Move throw footstools, ottomans, and floor lamps as you work and vacuum beneath them, too.
-(Yes, dust actually accumulates around the base of these things and builds up.
+Move footstools, ottomans, and floor lamps as you work and clean beneath them, too.
+(Yes, dust accumulates around the base of these things and builds up.)

 - Spray the room with air freshener if you’re using it.